kbalasu1/vibe-lab-template/SUBMISSION_GUIDE.md

 # 🏆 Hackathon Submission Guide

-This guide helps you create submissions that will score well with our AI judges and showcase your work effectively.
+**The complete guide to creating winning submissions for the AI-based hackathon**

+This guide contains everything you need to know: scoring criteria, best practices, examples, and common pitfalls to avoid.

 ## 📋 Submission Checklist